alex35469/fingerpatch/README.md

 The HTTP GET field is trivial to capture.
 But an attacker has to be careful when down- loading the TCP/TLS payload for an attack relying on the size of the packet traces.
 Indeed, an attacker can see duplicate packets that he has to drop.
-One other thing that the attacker has to take care of is that by taking the whole HTTP payload, the attacker includes the HTTP response header which is not part of the size of a package (in our experiment, this header size is around 280±7).
+One other thing that the attacker has to take care of is that by taking the whole HTTP payload, the attacker includes the HTTP response header which is not part of the size of a package (in our experiment, this header size is around 280±7 Please also consider TLS header if the experiment is run on top of HTTPS).
 This is an important fact, since the captured packet trace will be a bit bigger than the actual package size.
 Also, we note that the uncertainty will grow as the number of dependencies that need to be installed grows.
 Since each package dependencies will need HTTP response header and therefore HTTP header will come along.
 Of course, the attacker has to make sure to only count the downstream payload in the size of the capture packet trace.

 contains the following files: